 For the Polenta

 - Bring the water to a boil in a medium saucepan over medium high heat.
-Slowly add the polenta, stir with a wooden spoon, and add 1 tsp salt.
+Slowly add the polenta, stir with a wooden spoon, and add 1 teaspoon salt.
 Reduce the heat to medium and cook, stirring occasionally, until the polenta is tender and full cooked, about 20 minutes.
-Add the milk, 2 tbsp of the butter, and the Parmigiano-Reggiano cheese to the polenta and stir together over medium-low heat until just warmed through and soft enough to drop easily from a spoon, a few minutes more.
+Add the milk, 2 tablespoon of the butter, and the Parmigiano-Reggiano cheese to the polenta and stir together over medium-low heat until just warmed through and soft enough to drop easily from a spoon, a few minutes more.
 Cover to keep warm.
 Taste and add extra butter and stir if you want a richer flavor.